A1R0NHZ/A1R0NHZ/README.md

 # 🚀 R. S. L. Balaji
 **AI Engineer | Jr. Researcher | Signal Systems | Innovator**
--😄 Pronouns: He/Him
--⚡ Fun fact: I’m an avid pilot and love to explore the skies when I’m not coding!

 ---

 ### 👤 About Me